Lightprotocol/light-protocol/README.md

 The easiest way to setup the development environment is to use our scripts and development environment.

-First, install the dependencies, pick true to install redis, pick false to skip installing redis (they are going to be installed in `.local` directory inside your repository clone):
+First, install the dependencies (they are going to be installed in `.local` directory inside your repository clone).
+If you want to install Redis (needed only for relayer), use `--enable-redis` option.

 ```shell
 ./scripts/install.sh true